Taming the Unicorn

 Before then, I'd had a crush on another young man in the church who was extremely handsome and very tall.
 Practically all the rest of the girls in the church shared the same interest, but he wasn't interested in any of us.
 He had a severe drinking problem and was attracted to worldly women.

-I remember the moment so clearly that I "knew" he was the one for me.
+I remember the moment so clearly that I "knew" he was Mr. Right.
 I was standing behind him in church and suddenly noticed how wide and straight his shoulders were, and how tall and trim he was.
 I had dated him a few times and thought he was a nice guy, but hadn't paid much attention to how he was built.
 Bells went off in my head as I thought, "This is it!
 This is the guy I want to marry!"